What's the difference between Cococo, Chocolaterie Bernard Callebaut™, and Callebaut?

 There is a lot of brand confusion.

 Callebaut is a Belgian chocolate brand, owned by the Barry Callebaut Group, and it is the world’s largest manufacturer of bulk chocolate.
 It was founded in 1911 by Octaaf Callebaut in Belgium.
 In 1996, Callebaut merged with French chocolate maker Cacao Barry to form the Barry Callebaut group.
 Barry Callebaut is not a person, it is a business.
-Callebaut makes a huge range of different quality chocolate, from consumer grade (like the bulk chocolate found in some grocery stores) to fine couverture.
+Callebaut makes a huge range of different-quality chocolate, from consumer-grade (like the bulk chocolate found in some grocery stores) to fine couverture.
 Their chocolate is marked with the Callebaut logo.

 The Chocolaterie Bernard Callebaut Partnership was founded by Bernard Callebaut, a member of the Callebaut family of Belgium who immigrated to Canada in 1982 to start his own chocolate company.
 In 2010, this company went into receivership after ATB Financial claimed Bernard Callebaut owed them close to $4 million dollars.

-Bernard Callebaut the man is a charismatic and well-known Calgary chocolatier who has gone through multiple business troubles and bankruptcies over the last 40 years.
+Bernard Callebaut, the man, is a charismatic and well-known Calgary chocolatier who has gone through multiple business troubles and bankruptcies over the last 40 years.
 Bernard Callebaut is no longer affiliated with Chocolaterie Bernard Callebaut™ or Cococo.

 So who is Cococo?